-- This week: Decide on groups and topics.
-Use the templates from last week to get you started. - Next week (Last week of class): Finish up presentations, get ready for your talk.
+- This week: Think about topics, start to look at Beamer files.
+Also, we'll discuss the previous lab write up. - Next week: Decide on groups and topics.
+We'll talk a little about Beamer, then you'll have the rest of the time to work. - Third week (Last week of class): Finish up presentations, get ready for your talk.